ericrasmussen/chromaticleaves/posts/darjeeling.markdown

 I'm currently enjoying a second flush organic Darjeeling from [The Tea List]( http://tea-list.com/) in Davis, CA. They don't offer online ordering, but if you live within driving distance it's worth the trip.

+<sub>*First flush is the spring harvest, and second flush the summer harvest.
+Each has distinct characteristics, and both tend to be sold as high quality loose leaf tea.
+There are other harvests (or flushes) as well, but the tea they produce is typically used in blends.</sub>